abdulkadirmoha/My-Portfolio/README.md

-Got it!
-Here's an updated, polished version of your README reflecting that there’s **no contact form** and mentioning your use of AI for prompts while emphasizing your own design input:

----

 # My Personal Portfolio

 Welcome to my personal portfolio website!
 This project showcases my skills, experience, and a selection of my best work in web development and design.
-It serves as a central hub for potential employers and collaborators to learn more about me.

 ---